mkaminaga/cwconv/README.md

   Play morse sound from command line string.<br>

 ## Description
-  This toole is created for my morse signal decoding practice.<br>
+  This tool is created for my morse signal decoding practice.<br>
-  I decided to create a small tool to create sound from short text.<br>
+  I created a small tool to play sound from command line.<br>
   The tool is easily combined with other tools: shell scripts, editors, and so on.<br>

 ## Demo